shantanuo/easyboto/README.md

 # easyboto
-manage redshift using boto
+Managing AWS using boto made easy

 Save the file easyboto.py in the same directory from where you are running python.
+Or the import statement will fail.

 1) import module

 from easyboto import myboto

-2) initialize the class with login credentials
+2) initialize the class with login credentials.
+Access and Secret key of your AWS account is required.

 x = myboto('xxx', 'yyy')

 3) Describe the current running cluster